 Tubeless tires run at much low tire pressures.

-This makes them especially advantageous to cyclists who like to run tires at low pressures to improve traction and shock absorption.
+This makes them especially advantageous to cyclists who run tires at low pressures to improve traction and shock absorption.

 Tubeless wheelsets have a maximum tire pressure of 73psi, which is way below the minimum air pressure for clincher tires.

-Clincher tires don’t have this ability, requiring a minimum air pressure to prevent the tire from coming off the rim.
+Clincher tires don’t have this feature, requiring a minimum air pressure to prevent the tire from coming off the rim.
 Attempting to run clincher tires at lower pressures is a recipe for disaster.